sjwabh/SamRadOnc/HeadNeck.md

 //HN //Head & Neck (non-oropharynx)  (See Oropharynx.MD for oropharynx)

+H&N re-SBRT

+Baglia 2016:
+prescribe to 80% IDL for maximal falloff
+V100=95%
+V90=99%

+Jimm Grimm, RedJournal 2020:
+For 5fx SBRT (reRT):
+Carotid D0.5cc < 20 Gy
+Carotid Dmax < 30Gy

+ongoing prospective evaluation of 5-fraction SBRT in recurrent head and neck cancer, RTOG 3507, 38 are as
+follows:
+1. Limit carotid D max to < 42 Gy (with acceptable deviation of >42 but still <44), and
+2. Limit carotid D50% to <32 Gy, (with acceptable deviation of >32 but still <34).

+===

 Quad Shot: 370x4=1480 BID over 2 days, can repeat monthly x3
 RTOG 8502, originally for pelvic malignancies: